-Your company must Corporations Act reference Guidance Be a public company limited by shares s738H(1)(a) RG 000.14- RG 000.16 Have its principal place of business in Australia s738H(1)(b) RG 000.14- RG 000.16 Have a majority of its directors (excluding alternate directors) ordinarily residing in Australia s738H(1)(c) RG 000.14- RG 000.16 Not exceed the assets and annual revenue caps of \$25 million (including the assets and revenue of its related parties) s738H(1)(d) RG 000.17- RG 000.27 Not be a listed company (including its related parties) s738H(1)(e) RG 000.28- RG 000.29 Not have a substantial purpose of investing in other companies, entities or schemes (including its related parties) s738H(1)(f) RG 000.30
+Your company must Corporations Act reference Guidance Be a proprietary company (with a minimum of two directors) or a public company limited by shares s738H(1)(a) RG 261.14-RG 261.16 Have its principal place of business in Australia s738H(1)(b) RG 261.14-RG 261.16 Have a majority of its directors (excluding alternate directors) ordinarily residing in Australia s738H(1)(c) RG 261.14-RG 261.16 Not exceed the assets and annual revenue caps of \$25 million (including the assets and revenue of its related parties) s738H(1)(d) RG 261.17-RG 261.28 Not be listed on a financial market in Australia or overseas (including its related parties) s738H(1)(e) RG 261.29-RG 261.30 Not have a substantial purpose of investing in other companies, entities or schemes (including its related parties) s738H(1)(f) RG 261.32

-RG 000.11 The CSF intermediary has an obligation to conduct checks, prior to publishing the CSF offer document, to satisfy itself that your company is eligible to make a CSF offer.
+RG 261.11 The CSF intermediary has an obligation to conduct checks, prior to publishing the CSF offer document, to satisfy itself that your company is eligible to make a CSF offer.
 If the intermediary determines that your company is not eligible, it must not publish the offer on its platform.

-Note: The CSF intermediary must conduct these checks to a reasonable standard-see RG XXX for further information.
+Note: The CSF intermediary must conduct these checks to a reasonable standard, including, for example, checking that the information is consistent with ASIC's records-see RG 262 for further information.

-- RG 000.12 If your company does not meet each of the requirements in Table 2, it will not be able to use the CSF regime to make an offer of its shares.
-However, your company may still make offers of its shares: - (a) using a prospectus or other disclosure document under Pt 6D.2 of the Corporations Act; or - (b) to investors who are not required to be given a prospectus or other disclosure document (for example, angel investors or venture capital funds) if one of the exceptions in s708 of the Corporations Act applies.
+- RG 261.12 If your company does not meet each of the requirements in Table 2, it will not be able to use the CSF regime to make an offer of its shares.
+However, your company may still make offers of its shares: - (a) using a prospectus or other disclosure document under Pt 6D.2; or - (b) to investors who are not required to be given a prospectus or other disclosure document (for example, angel investors or venture capital funds) if one of the exceptions in s708 applies.

-Note: See RG 254 for further information on when a prospectus is required.
+Note: For further information on when a prospectus is required, see RG 254.

-ASIC has the power to grant relief from the provisions in the CSF regime in Pt 6D.3A of the Corporations Act, including the eligibility requirements in Table 2 above: s741.
+ASIC has the power to grant relief from the provisions in the CSF regime in Pt 6D.3A, including the eligibility requirements in Table 2: see s741.
 We are generally unlikely to use this power, except in exceptional circumstances.
 For further guidance on the circumstances in which we may exercise our relief powers, see Regulatory Guide 51 Applications for relief (RG 51).

-Note: ASIC also has a specific determination power in relation to the assets and revenue caps (see RG 000.23) and the issuer cap (see RG 000.44).
+Note: ASIC also has a specific determination power in relation to the assets and revenue caps (see RG 261.24) and the issuer cap (see RG 261.48).

-Registered public company with its principal business and directors residing in Australia
+Registered proprietary or public company with its principal business and directors residing in Australia

-RG 000.14 To be eligible, your company needs to be, or convert to, a public company limited by shares.
+RG 261.14 To be eligible, your company needs to be a proprietary company or public company limited by shares at the time of the CSF offer.

-Note: To register as or convert to a public company, you will need to lodge a Form 201 Application for registration as an Australian company or Form 206 Application for change of company type (as applicable).
+Note: To register as a company, you will need to lodge Form 201 Application for registration as an Australian company.
+To convert your company type, you will need to lodge Form 206 Application for change of company type (as applicable).

-RG 000.15 Your company must also have its principal place of business and a majority of directors (excluding any alternate directors) ordinarily residing in Australia.

-Note: Public companies must have at least three directors (counting alternate directors) and at least two directors must ordinarily reside in Australia-see s201A(2).
+PG 261.15 Your company must also have its principal place of business and a majority of directors (excluding any alternate directors) ordinarily residing in Australia.
+If your company is a proprietary company, it must have at least two directors, and if your company is a public company, it must have at least three directors, at the time of the CSF offer.